Phalloplasty: Musculocutaneous latissimus dorsi flap

 This phalloplasty method uses a flap from the latissimus dorsi muscle.
 The technique is also referred to as MLD.
 The nerve harvested from this location is a motor nerve, which provides less tactile sensation than RFF or ALT techniques, though erogenous sensation is still present from the existing clitoral tissue.
 The resulting scar is much thinner than RFF or ALT, forming a Y shape starting beneath the arm and extending down the side of the torso.
 The donor site often requires little to no hair removal.

 Abdominal flap

 Abdominal phalloplasty, or supra-pubic phalloplasty, makes use of a graft from the abdomen.
 The first recorded gender-affirming phalloplasty by Sir Harold Gillies utilized an abdominal flap to create a tube-in-tube neophallus.
 If nerve hook up or urethral lengthening are desired, a graft can be harvested from a small section of the forearm similar to RFF.
 Scarring is thin and easily hidden beneath clothing and hair removal of the graft site is not required, though it may still be pursued for aesthetic purposes.

+Superficial circumflex iliac artery perforator flap

+This technique takes a graft from either side of the hip and is also called a SCIP or SCIA flap.
+It is often used for shaft-only phallus creation without urethral lengthening, or to form the urethra for a composite graft site technique.
+It is a more recent graft site first described in 2004 by Koshima and the scar is relatively easy to hide with its placement on the hip.